bishrtabbaa/amazon-sagemaker-examples/heartdisease/README.md

 #### 2.1.6 Data Wrangler - Clean Up

-When you are not using Data Wrangler, it is important to shut down the instance on which it runs to avoid incurring additional fees.
+When you are not using Data Wrangler, it is important to shut down the instance on which it runs to avoid incurring additional costs.

 To avoid losing work, save your data flow before shutting Data Wrangler down.
 To save your data flow in Studio, select File and then select Save Data Wrangler Flow.
 Note that Data Wrangler automatically saves your data flow every 60 seconds.

-There are a couple of choices:
+There are a couple of choices for cleanup:
 - From SageMaker Studio, select the Running Instances and Kernels icon.
 Under RUNNING APPS is the sagemaker-data-wrangler-1.0 app.
 Select the shut down icon next to this app.
 - Install the [Jupyter Lab Extensions](https://aws.amazon.com/blogs/machine-learning/save-costs-by-automatically-shutting-down-idle-resources-within-amazon-sagemaker-studio/) for automatically detecting and shutting down idle resources such as a Data Wrangler.